PRK

 Active or Hands-On Work?

-Want a Time-Tested Option?
+Prefer a Time-Tested Technique?

 What Happens During a PRK Procedure?

-A Surface-Based Laser Technique with Proven Results
+A Surface-Based Laser Technique with Proven Outcomes

 How PRK Compares to Other Laser Procedures